- Introduction to Scripts with the Plant 3D Report Creator

 - Creating a Bill of Material Row Number in Plant 3D Reports

 One question that we were able to work through in the past week was due to a breakthrough regarding using scripts in the Report Creator.
-The question of getting a row number in the Bill of Materials has come up on the forums before, but we hadn’t found a solution until last week.3D BOM with Row Numbers (56)
+The question of getting a row number in the Bill of Materials has come up on the forums before, but we hadn’t found a solution until last week.3D BOM with Row Numbers (119 downloads)

 The solution involves a couple concepts.
 First, we’ll have to create a calculated field.
 Then we will have to create a script that makes the appropriate value for that field.